Learning Probabilities of Causation with Mask-Augmented Data: Introduction

 \section{Introduction}

-Understanding causal relationships and estimating probabilities of causation are crucial in fields such as healthcare, policy evaluation, and economics \citep{pearl2009causality, imbens2015causal, heckman2015causal}.
+Understanding causal relationships and estimating probabilities of causation are crucial in fields such as healthcare, policy evaluation, and economics \cite{pearl2009causality,imbens2015causal,heckman2015causal}.
 Unlike correlation-based methods, causal inference enables decision-makers to determine whether an action or intervention directly leads to a desired outcome.
-This is particularly essential in personalized medicine, where accurately assessing treatment effects ensures both efficacy and safety \citep{mueller:pea23-r530}.
-Moreover, causal reasoning enhances machine learning applications by improving accuracy \citep{li2020training}, interpretability, and fairness \citep{plecko2022causal} in automated decision-making.
+This is particularly essential in personalized medicine, where accurately assessing treatment effects ensures both efficacy and safety \cite{mueller:pea23-r530}.
+Moreover, causal reasoning enhances machine learning applications by improving accuracy \cite{li2020training}, interpretability, and fairness \cite{plecko2022causal} in automated decision making.
 Despite its broad significance, estimating probabilities of causation remains challenging due to data \textbf{limitations}.
 In this paper, we address this challenge by leveraging machine learning techniques to predict probabilities of causation for subpopulations with \textbf{insufficient} data.

-The study of probabilities of causation began around 2000, when researchers introduced three key concepts—PN, PS, and PNS—within the framework of Structural Causal Models \citep{pearl1999probabilities, galles1998axiomatic, halpern2000axiomatizing, pearl2009causality}.
-These concepts help distinguish true cause-and-effect relationships from mere correlations.
-Specifically, PN (Probability of Necessity) tells us how likely it is that the outcome would not have occurred without the cause; PS (Probability of Sufficiency) captures how likely the cause alone would be enough to produce the outcome; and PNS (Probability of Necessity and Sufficiency) represents the chance that the cause is both required and sufficient for the outcome.
-These ideas are formally defined in the \nameref{sec:pre} section, but their practical value lies in helping us make informed decisions based on causality.
-For example, while taking Tylenol (a fever-reducing drug) is correlated with having a fever, we don’t give Tylenol because of the correlation.
-Instead, we give them because of a causal belief—captured by PNS—that without the drug, the fever would likely continue, and with it, the fever would likely subside.
-Importantly, traditional randomized controlled trials (RCTs), though powerful for estimating average treatment effects, are not always sufficient for answering such counterfactual questions as illustrated in \citep{li2019unit}.
+The study of probabilities of causation began around 2000, when researchers introduced three probabilities of causation including PNS within the framework of SCMs \cite{pearl1999probabilities,galles1998axiomatic,halpern2000axiomatizing,pearl2009causality}.
+In this paper, we focus on PNS, since it is most complex and representative.
+Specifically, PNS represents the chance that the cause is both required and sufficient for the outcome.
+And PNS is formally defined in Section~\ref{sec:pre}; its practical value lies in helping us make informed, causality based decisions.
+For example, while taking Tylenol (a fever reducing drug) is correlated with having a fever, we don’t give Tylenol because of the correlation.
+Instead, we give them because of a causal belief (PNS): without the drug, fever would likely persist; with the drug, it would likely subside..
+Importantly, traditional randomized controlled trials (RCTs), though powerful for estimating average treatment effects, are not always sufficient for answering such counterfactual questions as illustrated in \cite{li2019unit}.